bokkypoobah/DaoCasinoTokenSaleContractAudit/DaoCasinoICO.md

 // Standard token interface (ERC 20)
 // https://github.com/ethereum/EIPs/issues/20
+// BK Ok
 contract ERC20
 {
 // Functions:
     /// @return total amount of tokens
-    uint256 public totalSupply;
+    // BK Ok - Note that this is duplicated in Token and Token.totalSupply should be removed uint256 public totalSupply;

     /// @param _owner The address from which the balance will be retrieved
     /// @return The balance
+    // BK Ok
     function balanceOf(address _owner) constant returns (uint256);

     /// @notice send `_value` token to `_to` from `msg.sender`
     /// @param _to The address of the recipient
     /// @param _value The amount of token to be transferred
-    /// @return Whether the transfer was successful or not function transfer(address _to, uint256 _value) returns (bool);
+    /// @return Whether the transfer was successful or not
+    // BK Ok
+    function transfer(address _to, uint256 _value) returns (bool);

     /// @notice send `_value` token to `_to` from `_from` on the condition it is approved by `_from`